O.Y.G Redrum 781: Bloods and Crips

 In 1993, "Bangin' on Wax" was a gangster music developed project by both the Bloods and the Crips.
 At first it seemed impossible that the two rival gangs would collaborate on a music project but the impossible happened.
 The music project was organized by Ronnie "Ron" Phillips and rappers redruM 781, Tweedy Bird Loc.
 Actual gang members from both sides auditioned on a tryout and the best ones were chosen for the project.
 The album was released in 1993 on Warlock Records and was a success selling over at many copies.
 There is also another album from the Bloods and the Crips on the Bangin' project titled "Bangin' on Wax 2...
 The Saga Continues", which was released in 1994.
 After this CD, however, the rappers who appeared on the albums began recording separate albums for Warlock Records, under the group names Nationwide Rip Ridaz (Crips) and Damu Ridas I and II (Bloods).
 Unfortunately for some of the members of Bangin On Wax were incarcerated or have been killed in gang actions.

 Death Row Records and later career

 O.Y.G. redruM 781 has shared the booth with rapper Tupac Shakur.
 During 1993–1994, he joined Death Row Records, the famous label known for artists such as Tupac, Snoop Dogg, Dr. Dre and DJ Quik.
 That time there gave him a great opportunity to grow in his music, making collaborations with all of these artists in the label directed by the infamous Marion Suge Knight.
 He has recently shared the stage with the world-famous Ice-T and Dilated Peoples.
 Redrum has done numerous collaborations with well known West Coast artists such as Kam, N.U.N.E., Big Wy and a big roster of rappers.

 Death

-Carter died of cancer on October 30, 2021, at the age of 49.
+Carter died of bone cancer on October 30, 2021, at the age of 49.
+He is interred at Inglewood Park Cemetery.